sjspielman/phyphy/README.md

 	+ The method `.extract_absrel_tree()` is a special case of `.extract_feature_tree()` for specifically annotating branches based on whether an aBSREL analysis has found evidence for selection, at a given P-value threshold
 	+ Note, for multipartitioned analyses, you can specify a partition or obtain all partitions from either of these methods

 Any NHX tree can be visualized with a variety of programmatic platforms, including [`ete3`](http://etetoolkit.org/) in Python3 or [`ggtree`](https://bioconductor.org/packages/release/bioc/html/ggtree.html) in R/Bioconductor.
-Examples of creating such trees and visualizing them with either of these two platforms are available in `examples/` (FORTHCOMING).
+Examples of creating such trees and visualizing them with either of these two platforms are available in `examples/visualize_feature_tree_ete3.py` and `examples/visualize_feature_tree_ggtree.R`, respectively.